deepfates/notebook/content/brain/Smooth Spaces.md

 title: "Smooth Spaces"
 ---

 *A bot that retweets concepts from Deleuze and Guattari.
-Status: inactive.
+Status: active.
 Find it at* [twitter.com/deterrnement](twitter.com/deterrnement).

 *Built with* [[Annoy]], [[textacy]] *and* [[tweepy]].